Our heads of junior research groups at FAU

 Research topic: The strategy for the future for global alpine glacier prognoses

 The retreat of glaciers worldwide is increasing and the loss of ice associated with it has been dominating the contribution of the cryosphere to changes in sea levels for decades now.
 Glaciers have become symbolic of the effects of climate change in general.
 In our working group, we are developing a new and consistent method for dynamic predictions of ice levels in glaciers all over the world under future global warming conditions.
-Systematic use of the flow of information from satellite remote sensing is at the heart of this modelling method.
+Systematic use of the flow of information from satellite remote sensing is at the heart of this modeling method.
 Transient assimilation techniques are used for this purpose.
 As is the case with predicting the weather, every single measurement taken will be incorporated into the forward simulation in real time to provide as much data for the prognoses as possible.

 Dr. Nadja Ray